krydos/JSONRulesChecker/README.md

     $rules = array(
         'root' => array(
             'attr1' => '/^value1$/',
-            'attr2' => '', // if you don't care what value has this attribute just use empty string 'attr3' => array(
+            'attr2' => '', // if you don't care what value has this attribute
+                           // then just use empty string
+            'attr3' => array(
                 'attr3_1'=>'/^\d+$/' // just use regex for value validating )